man with heart placed over chest

 It is important for consumers to make informed decisions about taking vitamin D supplements, considering both the potential benefits and costs.
 The study team recommends that individuals aged over 60 with existing conditions consult with their doctors before starting any supplementation.

-In conclusion, the latest study on vitamin D supplementation and heart health suggests a potential link between the two.
+the latest study on vitamin D supplementation and heart health suggests a potential link between the two.
 While the findings are not definitive, they provide a basis for further research into the effectiveness and safety of vitamin D supplements in reducing the risk of cardiovascular events.
 Individuals should consult their doctors before considering any supplementation, especially if they have underlying health conditions.

 Sources